 Even in only two days (starting the first morning in Arequipa and ending back in Arequipa or in Puno at the end of day 2) you won’t miss out on any of the standard highlights that everybody visits in the Colca Canyon.
 As a bonus, you’ll spend one afternoon and evening with the lovely hostfamilies of Coporaque!

 P.S.
-When you book a RESPONSible excursion in the Colca Canyon, please select the correct package: one finishes back in Arequipa but the best choice is the one that finalizes in Puno; we’ll drop you off at your hotel in Puno at no extra cost (if located in Puno center).
+When you book this tour, please select the correct package according to your preferences: one finishes back in Arequipa but the best choice is the one that finalizes in Puno; we’ll drop you off at your hotel in Puno at no extra cost (if located in Puno center).
 If you book an excursion outside of Puno directly after this one, we can also arrange a drop-off in Juliaca or Cabanillas, please contact us to ensure a smooth transition.

 Read our Travel Guide to Arequipa and the Colca Canyon if you’d like some more inspiration on these destinations!

-From (your hotel in) the center of Arequipa you will travel to the Colca Canyon with a van (with a maximum of 15 passengers).
+Between 7:30 and 8:00 am, we will pick you up from (your hotel in) the center of Arequipa and you will travel to the Colca Canyon with a van (with a maximum of 15 passengers).
 The English-speaking guide on board will give you a lot of interesting facts along the way and some stops are planned at beautiful places.
 You will go through a reserve where many vicuñas live in freedom.
 The snow-covered volcanoes in the background complete this impressive landscape.